Lower Piney River Section

 Northern Terminus: Shut In Gap Road (N35 42.841 W84 52.837)

 This segment of the Cumberland Trail was one of several pocket wilderness areas developed by the Hiwassee Land Company of the Bowater Southern Paper Corporation and later deeded to the State of Tennessee.
 While this trail is now part of the CT, it has historically been called “Piney River Trail.”

-At present, the CT is incomplete from near the confluence of Duskin Creek and Piney River to the Laurel-Snow Uplands Section in the direction of Trail-South and from the trailhead at Shut-In Gap Road in the direction of Trail-North into The Falls Segment.
-The exact route of these connections is undetermined.
+At present, the CT is incomplete from near the confluence of Duskin Creek and Piney River to the Laurel-Snow Uplands Section in the direction of Trail-South.
+The exact route of this connection is undetermined.
 The section connecting to the Laurel-Snow Uplands Section from Wash Pelfrey Road will be called the “Upper Piney River” Section.
 When that section is constructed, the Piney River Segment from the vicinity of the Duskin Creek confluence with Piney River to the Newby Branch Trailhead will be a side trail off the CT.
 For now, this is contiguous trail from Shut-In Gap Road to Newby Branch Trailhead.

 The Lower Piney River Section, marked with signage and white tree blazes, passes through dense mountain laurel, rhododendron, hemlock, and hardwood forest, which is second- and third-growth timber but contains virtually all species of hard and softwood trees indigenous to East Tennessee.
 There are several large beech trees along the trail.
 Look for clusters of pawpaw and two varieties of large-leafed magnolia.